 - Among the best things to enjoy at Muir Woods are the forest sounds, but you have to be quiet to hear them.
 Respect the silence especially in the Cathedral Grove, keeping your voices down and kids under control.

 - Muir Woods has six miles hiking trails of varying length and difficulty.
 Your best bet is to discuss them with a ranger, who can help you figure out which is best for you.

 - You'll find a gift shop and snack bar near the entrance, in case you're hungry.

 - Only service animals are allowed at Muir Woods, so leave Fluffy at home.

 - Poison oak and stinging nettle grow in the woods.
 Both can make you miserably itchy if you're allergic.
 If you don't know what they look like, check the signs near the entrance.
 Use your phone to take a photo of them, so you don't have to guess later whether you're looking at one of them or not.

 - Don't feed any animals.
 It makes them too dependent on humans, can cause behavior problems and can even make them sick.

 - There is no cell phone service or WiFi in Muir Woods.

 All the Details About Muir Woods

 The shortest loop is a 0.5-hour walk, but it's better to allow 1.5 to 2 hours or more - and also allow time to get there from San Francisco.
-Check your mobile app to find out how long the drive will be.
+It's best to plan to spend at least half a day for your round-trip visit.

 Spring and fall are less crowded than summer.
 Winter can be rainy and muddy.